russellpierce/spelling-words/DESIGN.md

 - Extract definitions, audio URLs, and pronunciation variants
 - Handle API errors and rate limiting
 - Manage API key from environment variables

+N.b. we have a limit of 1000 API calls per day.

 **Data Retrieved**:
 - Word definitions